-Mayfield estimate Period 1989-2008
+1 Mayfield estimate 2 Period 1989-2009

 Figure 1.General location of the study area, Bylot Island, Nunavut, and of the two main study sites (Base-camp Valley and the Camp-2 area) on the South plain of the island.
 Enlarged maps on the right present these study sites in more details, including camp locations, sampling sites and our four weather stations.
+Dufour Point was not sampled in 2009.